karthik-r14/Baseline-4/readme.md

 Should have Java Development Kit (7.0 or higher) Should have Apache Ant.
 If on OSX, install using HomeBrew and the command brew install ant.
 Otherwise, install from the Apache Ant page.

+###HOW TO BUILD AND RUN THE SPECIFICATIONS#
+1. To build the project, go to the Terminal and use the command `ant build`.
+2. To run the specifications, go to the Terminal and use the command `ant`.